Discovering the Power of Learning

 From hatching chicks and planting vegetables to designing and programming Lego models, Primary students engage in extended learning projects that require sustained inquiry.
 Science and social studies units are built around big ideas and important concepts, allowing students to investigate them in depth rather than merely covering a topic or memorizing a set of facts.
 Sharing ideas and giving each other critical feedback teaches students to interact and think like mathematicians, scientists, and artists do in real-world communities of practice.

 Developing a High-Performing Learner

-Our classrooms are designed to allow individuals, partners, or small informal groups to work together on a variety of activities in different subjects simultaneously.
+Primary classrooms are thoughtfully designed to allow individuals, partners, or small informal groups to work together on a variety of activities in different subjects simultaneously.
 In some cases, students are assigned certain activities, but much of the time students choose activities themselves.
-Students learn to organize their time and to complete academic assignments or projects responsibly.
-The collaborative, critical thinking and creative problem solving skills they learn in this process prepare students to participate in real-world intellectual and social environments.
+They learn to organize their time and to complete academic assignments or projects responsibly.
+The collaborative, critical thinking, and creative problem solving skills they learn in this process prepare them to participate in real-world intellectual and social environments.

 Building the Foundation of Excellence

 To achieve the rigorous curriculum presented at Ancona’s elementary level, teachers direct students toward challenging work that supports a high degree of competence and reflects an expectation to strive for excellence.
 As a result, students become proficient in basic skills and concepts as a foundation for their future academic success and meaningful participation in our society.